-An articulated trailer is part of a heavy goods vehicle combination consisting of a powered tractor unit connected to a separate semi-trailer.
-The connection is made through a fifth wheel coupling and a kingpin mounted on the trailer.
+An articulated trailer forms part of a heavy goods vehicle combination consisting of a powered tractor unit and a separate semi-trailer.
+The two are connected by a fifth wheel coupling on the tractor unit and a kingpin mounted on the trailer.

-The connection point allows the trailer to pivot relative to the tractor unit.
-This pivoting movement is known as articulation, which allows the vehicle combination to manoeuvre around corners while maintaining stability at speed.
+This connection allows the semi-trailer to pivot relative to the tractor unit.
+The pivoting movement is known as articulation, enabling the vehicle combination to negotiate corners while maintaining stability at speed.

-In the UK and most of Europe, articulated vehicles are widely used for long-distance freight transport because the tractor unit and trailer can be separated and interchanged.
+Articulated vehicles are widely used throughout the UK and Europe because tractor units and trailers can be separated and interchanged.
 This allows operators to swap trailers quickly and use a single tractor unit with multiple trailers.

-In an articulated combination, the tractor unit provides the engine, cab and driving axles, while the semi-trailer carries the cargo.
-Part of the trailer's weight is transferred through the kingpin into the tractor unit's fifth wheel, which improves traction and stability.
+The tractor unit provides the engine, cab and driving axles, while the semi-trailer carries the cargo.
+Part of the trailer's weight is transferred through the kingpin into the tractor unit's fifth wheel, helping to improve traction and stability.

-This arrangement differs from rigid trucks, where the body and chassis form a single fixed vehicle structure.
+This differs from a rigid truck, where the cab, chassis and load body form a single fixed vehicle structure.

 Typical articulated trailer configurations

-Most articulated trailers in the UK are designed to operate at a standard trailer length of 13.6 metres, although Longer Semi-Trailers can extend this to 15.65 metres under specific regulatory conditions.
+Most articulated trailers in the UK operate at a standard trailer length of 13.6 metres, although Longer Semi-Trailers can extend this to 15.65 metres under specific regulatory conditions.

 Frequently Asked Questions